wrode/Blog/_posts/2016-05-29-Blockchain.md

 <!--
-This also means that there is no central authority who can independently change the rules of the blockchain.
-The rules are already set in the blockchain, and a government, or a bank must follow these rules like everyone else.

-Talk about the weak link between the blockchain and the real world.
-For example, that scarcity of a certain type of token.
-And this only has value in the real world because people are willing to pay a price for it.

 That’s what is meant by decentralized.
 Instead of one entity managing a central truth for everyone else, now many entities can own an up to date copy of the truth.